 This includes the determination of the criteria against which the organization’s OH&S performance will be evaluated, including appropriate indicators.
 Criteria are what the organization uses to compare its performance against (e.g. benchmarking its OH&S performance against other organizations, standards or codes, etc.).
 To measure criteria, indicators are used.
-For example, if the criterion is a comparison of incidents, the organization could choose to look at frequency, type, severity or number of incidents; the indicator could be the determining rate within each one of these criteria.
-The organization must select appropriate methods for monitoring, measurement, analysis and performance evaluation in order to ensure valid results, decide when the monitoring and measurement will be performed and when the results from monitoring and measurement will be analyzed, evaluated and communicated.
+For example, if the criterion is a comparison of incidents, the organization could choose to look at frequency, type, severity, or a number of incidents; the indicator could be the determining rate within each one of these criteria.
+The organization must select appropriate methods for monitoring, measurement, analysis, and performance evaluation in order to ensure valid results, decide when the monitoring and measurement will be performed and when the results from monitoring and measurement will be analyzed, evaluated, and communicated.

 The organization must ensure that monitoring and measurement equipment such as sampling pumps, noise monitors, toxic gas detection equipment, is calibrated or verified and that it is correctly used and maintained.
 Insofar as measuring and monitoring are concerned, the organization should use both reactive and proactive measures of performance but should mainly focus on proactive measures in order to drive OH&S performance improvement.
 Examples of proactive measures include:

 - Assessment of compliance with legal and other requirements;

 - Evaluation of the effectiveness of OH&S training;

 - Use of worker surveys to evaluate OH&S culture and related worker satisfaction;

 - Completion of statutory and other inspection schedules;

 - The extent to which programmes have been implemented;